UN ENGAGEMENT

 Successes

-In 2022, eight Special Rapporteurs issued a statement that condemned the violation of Maasai rights in Ngorongoro and Loliondo.
-In 2023 and 2025, the Committee for the Elimination of All Forms of Racial Discrimination (CERD) issued an early warning on racial discrimination against Maasai in Tanzania.
+In 2022, eight Special Rapporteurs issued a statement that condemned the violation of our rights in Ngorongoro and Loliondo.
+In 2023 and 2025, the Committee for the Elimination of All Forms of Racial Discrimination (CERD) issued an early warning on racial discrimination against the Maasai in Tanzania.

-In 2025, Edward Porokwa, a Maasai lawyer from Pingo’s Forum was appointed as an independent expert to the UN Permanent Forum on Indigenous Issues.
+In 2025, a Maasai lawyer from Northern Tanzania was appointed as an independent expert to the UN Permanent Forum on Indigenous Issues (UNPFII).

 ADDITIONAL RESOURCES